FabriceSalvaire/book-browser/README.txt

 The page orientation recto/verso is mangled in the file name.
 This feature permits to keep raw data and avoid several image flips due to error in the automatic orientation detection algorithm.

+BookBrowser code base could also be plugged to web application.

 BookBrowser is written in Python 3 and the user interface is based on the Qt5 QML framework.